azconf-dev/home/general/CODE_OF_CONDUCT.md

 ## Credits

-This Code of Conduct is borrowed from the [Dutch PHP Conference](https://www.phpconference.nl/conference-code-conduct)
+This Code of Conduct is borrowed from the [Dutch PHP Conference](https://www.phpconference.nl/conference-code-conduct) and will be highlighted along with venue's safety instructions in the opening remarks before the keynote.